 If you know how to recover files from USB Drive using CMD, then the task of recovering deleted files might get a little easier for you.
-Command Prompt is an integrated command-line feature in Windows that allows you to perform a various function like Formatting Drives, Unlocking Drives, and Recovering deleted files from USB as well.
-You can recover files from USB using CMD and by simply giving a number of commands.
+Command Prompt is an integrated command-line feature in Windows that allows you to perform various functions like Formatting Drives, Unlocking Drives, and Recovering deleted files from USB as well.
+You can recover files from USB using CMD and by simply giving several commands.
 By the end of the process, you shell have all of your deleted files from USB recovered.

 Follow the Detailed Steps to Recover Deleted Files from Your USB Drive by only using CMD:

 Step 1.
 To start with the recovery of your files from USB using CMD, you first need to plug in your USB Drive to your System.
 Do make sure if your USB Drive is detected by the System or not.
 You can also go to, "This PC" and look for your Drive to confirm that it's successfully connected to your System.

 Step 2.
 Now, from the home screen, go to the search panel of your taskbar and search for "CMD".
 Or you can also use the shortcut key "Window+R" to access the "Run" program and search for "CMD".
 In both cases, you need to access the "Command Prompt" window as an "Administrator".

 Step 3.
 Once you are on the Command Prompt window, you will have to process in a few commands by typing those commands and pressing "Enter".
 Type command "chkdsk #: /f" and press Enter to process the command.
 Before you click the Enter, you need to replace "#" in the command with the Drive letter of your connected USB drive from which you want to recover files.

 Step 4.
 Now, type "Y" and press Enter.
 You will see the command line starting again.
 You need to type the Drive Letter again on the command line and press Enter.
 As soon as the command is processed, the command line will get restored to its initial position.